fastenhealth/policy/source/sections/13-disaster_recovery_policy.md

 * Federal Emergency Management Agency (FEMA), The Federal Response Plan (FRP), April 1999;
 * Defense Authorization Act (Public Law 106-398), Title X, Subtitle G, "Government Information Security Reform," October 30, 2000

-Example of the types of disasters that would initiate this plan are natural disaster, political disturbances, man made disaster, external human threats, internal malicious activities.
+Example of the types of disasters that would initiate this plan are natural disaster, political disturbances, man made disaster, external human threats, and internal malicious activities.

-Datica defined two categories of systems from a disaster recovery perspective.
+Luma defined two categories of systems from a disaster recovery perspective.

 1. *Critical Systems*.
 These systems host application servers and database servers or are required for functioning of systems that host application servers and database servers.
 These systems, if unavailable, affect the integrity of data and must be restored, or have a process begun to restore them, immediately upon becoming unavailable.
 2. *Non-critical Systems*.
 These are all systems not considered critical by definition above.
 These systems, while they may affect the performance and overall security of critical systems, do not prevent Critical systems from functioning and being accessed appropriately.
 These systems are restored at a lower priority than critical systems.